Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Find the Error on the T-shirt: The key is in the word ‘trust’.

 Something is seriously wrong on the T-shirt.
 What’s the problem?
+Focus on the word, trust.

-Comments below please.
+Comments below, please.

 Here’s the solution to this enigma.

 How can you find ‘truth’ and ‘answers’ without having ‘trust’ in someone or something?
-After all, if it’s the truth and has answers it’s someone or something you’d put your trust in.
+After all, if it’s the truth and has answers, it’s someone or something you’d put your trust in.

 I often compare this to a teacher, parent, director, sole-proprietor … anyone who is a leader and with whom you’ve worked for many, many years.
 And this person has made correct decisions over this extended period of time.
-That’s not to say they are perfect, no one is … but the direction, the results, the fruit of their, and your, labor has rewarded you positively and maybe abundantly, and especially consistently over the years … wouldn’t you trust that individual?
+That’s not to say they are perfect, no one is … but the direction, the results, the fruit of their, and your labor has rewarded you positively and maybe abundantly, and especially consistently over the years … wouldn’t you trust that individual?

 If a problem or crisis arose, given such a person’s record in the past, and knowing that this person listens and weighs the pros and cons in the present, wouldn’t you be inclined to trust this person to make the proper move in such a situation?